CPUlm/Meta/Readme.md

 - To run the program `program.ulm` on the CPUlm: use `make run-cpu`.
 - To run the program `program.ulm` on the Virtual Machine: use `make run-vm`.

+You can also run the program `program.ulm` step by step on the CPUlm using `make run-cpu-step`.

 All tools are automatically built if needed.
 All generated files are in `build/`.
 Happy Hacking !